 Consistent Online Gaming Performance

-We all know how it feels to experience lag in online gaming.
+We all know how it feels to experience a lag in online gaming.
 One slight stutter and you’re done.
 That is because online gaming takes up quite a lot of your bandwidth.

 Since ISPs (internet service providers) constantly monitor internet traffic, they can throttle your speeds if they find out you’re consuming too much bandwidth.
 The way they do this is by monitoring your IP address.